 This gallery features pictures of aircraft that have been disposed of or preserved in one way or another; the airframes depicted here (gate-guards, monuments, eye-catchers, etc.) are photographed in the years 2011 onward.
+Airframes pictured in earlier years are in a separate gallery.
 Note that some of the aircraft portrayed here are no longer present at the given location.

 W&R portrayed in the USA are dealt with in a separate gallery (also in this album “Preserved Aircraft”).

 After their operational service about 30 Streaks were temporarily used as eye-catchers (“decoys”) at air-bases of the KLu: about 4 aircraft were present at each airfield.
 They were removed and scrapped in 1980.
-A few Dutch F-84F’s still survive today as gate-guards, monuments ,instructional airframes or museum aircraft.
-In this gallery you will find a selection of the pictures we took between 1970 and today.
-Note that most aircraft depicted here are not present anymore at the locations as mentioned.